Life Insurance In Canada. How Does It Differ From the US & How to Save CASH!

 Incredibly citizenship isn’t the determining factor when it comes to assessing this status.

-There are many different kinds of circumstances that require a US citizen to live outside the US for a prolonged period such as:
+There are different circumstances that require a US citizen to live outside the US for a prolonged period such as:

 - temporary educational training